ome/omero-install/linux/test/README.md

 The supported values are:
 openjdk17, openjdk18, openjdk17-devel, openjdk18-devel, oracle17, oracle18

-If you do not want to install Java set JAVAVER=nojava
+If you do not want to install Java set JAVAVER to nojava

 Configuring Postgres
 --------------------